Molcas/OpenMolcas/doc/source/users.guide/programs/false.rst

 Unknown sections are ignored.

 * ``[ROOTS]`` is compulsory, followed by the number of roots for which energies and other properties will be given later.
+If :kword:`MODE` is `ADD`, it should match the number of roots already existing, or be `1` (in which case the external contribution will be added to all roots).

 * ``[RELAX ROOT]`` is optional, followed by the index of the root that will be optimized.
 If not given, the highest root will be assumed.
 If given, it must